lukejet/ipcRecord/README.md

 A small shell script file set, works for the recording of the ipc cameras.
 If you have a home camera, config the ip address of the camera in the record.sh.

+The record file use the *.mkv format, it can be opened in your media players (VLC or Mplayer).

 Have fun!!!